MichaelAquilina/ubuntu-ansible/README.md

 on any desktop environment are separated from UI based applications.
 Currently it is organised using roles as follows:

   * Ubuntu: core ubuntu linux tools
-  * Unity: Unity desktop environment settings and appications.
+  * Unity: Unity desktop environment settings and applications.

 Further desktop environment roles may be added in the future (e.g. gnome, kde etc...)

+The playbooks provided in this repor were mainly tested on a Ubuntu 15.04 machine